Carludovica palmata

 Synonyms[2][3]

-Carludovica palmata (also known as Panama hat plant, toquilla palm, calá, palmilla, palmero, pojom, jiraca, junco, soyacal, tepejilote, and jipijapa) is a palm-like monocot plant.[3]
-It is not a true palm.
-Its leaves are very similar compared to the leaves of some true palms, for example, to Chelyocarpus ulei.
+Carludovica palmata (also known as Panama hat plant, toquilla palm, calá, palmilla, palmero, pojom, jiraca, junco, soyacal, tepejilote, and jipijapa) is a species of flowering plant in the family Cyclanthaceae.[2][4][5]
+It is not a true palm, but its leaves are very similar compared to the leaves of some true palms, for example, to Chelyocarpus ulei.
 Unlike several true palms, C. palmata does not develop a woody trunk.
 Its female flowers (which mature first) have large stigmas, and its male flowers (which mature later) have a lot of pollen.

 Uses and cultivation